-He has authored numerous articles in the area of Small Scale Digital Device Forensics, served as editor for the Small Scale Digital Device Forensics Journal, and acts as a reviewing editor for the National Institute of Standards and Technology (NIST) on
+He has authored numerous articles in the area of Small Scale Digital Device Forensics, created the Small Scale Digital Device Forensics Journal and the Mobile Forensics World Conference, and acts as a reviewing editor for the National Institute of Standards and Technology (NIST) on

 • Guidelines for Cellphone Forensics,

 • Guidelines for PDA Forensics,